 When not in Parliament, political parties also hold branch meetings.
 These meetings are generally open to all members of the party, as well as members of the public who are interested in becoming involved.

-In the first decade after federation, the major parties in the federal Parliament were the Free Trade Party, the Protectionist Party and the Australian Labor Party.
+In the first decade after federation, the major parties in the Australian Parliament were the Free Trade Party, the Protectionist Party and the Australian Labor Party.
 The Australian Labor Party is the oldest Australian political party and was formed by the trade union movement in the 1890s.